 Checking the cracks or leaks can be done by using smoking agents or water.
 Since heat exchangers are not sealed hermetically, a small amount of water or smoke can quickly get through.
 But, there is a better way and a much more effective method than that, which only the experts know.
 Cracks are quite visible so you can see them yourself.

 When to Consider Getting a New Furnace

 A dying furnace ages ten years and above.
 If yours is near the end of its lifespan, it is worth it to spend money on a new system than suffer from cold these winter months.
 If you are not sure about the age of your unit, you may ask the manufacturer or the installer.

 · Heating Capacity

 Does your furnace struggle in heating your home?
 There are two possibilities for this: either it is old, or its size does not fit your load requirements.
 An aging furnace will not be able to keep up with your heating needs especially if it is incorrectly sized.

-Still undecided whether to get a new furnace or just replace your heat exchangers?
+Still undecided on whether to get a new furnace or replace your heat exchangers?
 Our specialists at Napps Cooling, Heating & Plumbing can help!
 Talk to us for your heating needs and concerns in Longview, TX, and we’ll do our best to assist you.